 The verdict here is, knowing why your dog is barking in the first place is the first important step towards figuring out how to end it.
 Here are a few tips that may help.

 Dogs are the most trainable species on the planet.
-It is therefore very simple to get your dog to stop barking by developing a sound or a gesture that shows your dog that barking uncontrollably is a problem for you.
+Therefore, it is very simple to get your dog to stop barking by developing a sound or a gesture that shows your dog that barking uncontrollably is a problem for you.
 You may develop a look as well, but dogs typically respond better to verbal commands and gestures.

 Dogs are very active, and most times they bark simply because they are bored.
-It is advisable to keep your dog busy, take your dog out for a run/walk in the park, get it a chew toy to play with, or any other activity you can come up.
+It is advisable to keep your dog busy, take your dog out for a run/walk in the park, get them a chew toy to play with, or any other activity you can come up with.

 The idea is to tire them out, so they are too exhausted to bark out their frustration.

-Dogs rarely bark without a valid reason, so it is important to spend some time with your dog, learn its dislikes and what it enjoys doing.
+Dogs rarely bark without a valid reason, so it is important to spend some time with your dog, learn their dislikes and what they enjoy doing.
 Giving your dog attention will ensure you maintain a healthy relationship, and it will go a long way in preventing all that unnecessary barking.